Core Values

 We learn who we are from our early life experiences and from those around us: It’s our caregivers who initially shape our sense of identity and worth, and then our friendship groups become important later on in sculpting our notion of the place we hold in society and our sense of value and belonging.
 If we think we aren’t enough or that we don’t fit in or truly belong, it can have a huge impact on our self-concept (in terms of the beliefs we form about ourselves).
 It can also impact us on a physiological level: preventing us from experiencing a felt sense of safety in our bodies.

-Plenty can happen in life to interfere with the developmental process of identity formation: we might suffer bullying or experience a bereavement or abuse of some kind.
+Plenty can happen in life to interfere with the developmental process of identity formation (or call this into question in later life): we might suffer bullying or experience a bereavement or abuse of some kind.
 We might struggle in certain subjects in school or have a medical issue to contend with.
-Perhaps our parents are critical, or we fall into a pattern of comparing ourselves unfavourably to others.
-Maybe we move school and struggle to make friends.
+Perhaps our parents were critical, or we fall into a pattern of comparing ourselves unfavourably to others.
+Maybe we move house and struggle to access a feeling of belonging.
 The list is endless.

 Core values are the essence of what we stand for in life